How to Write an Email in Chinese: The Business-ready Guide

 - A script of what you want to say in English.
 It’s wise to write your email in English before breaking it down into Mandarin so you make sure to cover everything you want to say.
 Don’t just play as you go.

 - Keep your emails concise.
 Since emails are seen as formal in Chinese (and often for business purposes), be direct and straight to the point while remaining polite.

 - Practice the vocabulary above.
 These are common in emails, so you’ll likely use at least a few of them!
 Language learning programs are also helpful for picking up more business Chinese and other practical expressions.
-For instance, FluentU comes with authentic Chinese videos that cover topics like renting a conference room and talking about your work history.
-Each clip has interactive subtitles, flashcards and a personalized quiz so you can remember the vocabulary.
+For instance, FluentU comes with Chinese videos that cover topics like renting a conference room and talking about your work history.

 - Always run through your email several times and properly proofread it.
 Make sure your sentence structures are correct, your vocabulary words are accurate and you’ve used correct Chinese punctuation such as 。or 、instead of English periods and commas.

 - For intermediate and advanced learners: Try to stick as close to your English script as possible and use this opportunity to learn vocabulary words that may be more difficult in Chinese.
 You could always dumb down your email to make translation easier, but where’s the challenge in that?

 Are you feeling a little less overwhelmed by writing an email in Chinese?

 It’s not hard at all!